 This is a space for all things that inspire us and we hope will inspire you too.
 Have something you'd like us to cover or try?
 Just contact us!

-I will start by saying that when I, as a florist and not a chef, add flowers to cakes the intention is never that they will be consumed, they are purely decorative.
+I will start by saying that when I, as a florist and not a chef, add fresh flowers to cakes the intention is never that they will be consumed, they are purely decorative.
 However, I still like to use flowers that I know to be safe as they will be placed very close to the cake.
-Carnations, mums, roses and spray roses are good choices for flowers that are readily available.
-In the summer there are more locally available edible flowers like pansies, lilac, and lavender.
+Carnations, mums, roses and spray roses are good choices for flowers that are readily available and non-toxic.
+In the summer there are more locally available proper edible flowers like pansies, lilac, and lavender.
 Ranunculus, peonies, and eucalyptus, while beautiful flowers, are not ones that I would recommend placing on a cake (even when just decorative) as parts of them can cause stomach upset.

 I have read many other posts on the topic of adding fresh flowers to cakes and many suggest taping the stems or even inserting them into straws to place into the cake.
-I did this a few times but I prefer this toothpick method I came up with because it leaves a much smaller hole in the cake and makes it so that no part of your flower has to go into your cake.
+I did this a few times but I prefer this toothpick method I came up with because it leaves a much smaller hole in the cake and makes it so that no part of your fresh flower has to go into your cake.
 To use a toothpick, simply cut the stem off of your flower right at the base of the bloom and insert a toothpick where the stem was.
-Carefully stick the toothpick into the cake so that the base of the flower is not touching.
+Carefully stick the toothpick into the cake so that the base of the flower is not touching it.
 The flower is securely in place on the cake!
 Watch the video below to see this action in greater detail.

-Adding flowers, herbs, and fruit is a great way to make a grocery store cake look really special.
+Adding fresh flowers, herbs, and fruit is a great way to make a grocery store cake look really special.
 For weddings I am typically decorating beautiful designer cakes but for this blog post I was simply working with a cake from the grocery store (that I iced myself…hence the uneven icing!).
 I hope this can inspire you to jazz up a cake the next time you are celebrating with cake!

 Below is some inspiration for adding fresh flowers to cakes with 3 unique designs.